 Culture Days is a national initiative to celebrate and raise awareness and appreciation for arts and culture in Canada.
 Established in 2009, Culture Days supports thousands of organizers every year to produce participatory arts and cultural programming in hundreds of communities across the country.
 These efforts culminate with the Culture Days weekend, annually taking place over the last weekend of each September.
-In 2020 the celebrations were extended to a four-week run and the same extension will take place from September 24 to October 24, 2021.
+In 2023 Culture Days celebrations will happen September 22nd-October 15th.
+Please join us!

 Since the first cross-country Culture Days, Manitoba has been a leader in both the number and diversity of activities provided, and in attendance on a per capita basis.
 We are also leaders in best practices, driving the delivery of planning and marketing workshops for rural and northern communities throughout the Province and contributing to the development of a national Culture Days handbook that encourages participation of schools and students.